CntoDev/cnto-additions-old/README.rst

   - two people can work on the same file, without one destroying work of the other by overwriting the other's version - git does clean merges on text
   - if your addon is already packed/binarized

     - extract PBOs using ie. cpbo / PBO Manager / DePbo / ...
     - de-binarize configs using ie. unRap

+- when commiting new changes, prefix commit message header (1st line) with the name of the addon being updated (if the commit updates one), ie.

+      stamina_tweaks: adjust max carry weight to 1400

 Using this super-repository
 ---------------------------